Last Updated on December 16, 2023 by Max

 Enemas can be used to provide a form of mechanical stimulation.

 Preventing constipation is easier than its treatment.
 Moreover, it will help to keep your prostate healthy as well.
 Three main components of your healthy bowel are adequate exercise, fluid intake, and a high-fiber diet.
-If you search for ways how to get rid of constipation, you’ll find all sorts of pills rejuvenating and restoring your gastrointestinal system.
-I really like those advertising promoters in doctor’s robes that say, you just keep living your lovely lifestyle, eat what you used to eat, and no need to push yourself to change something in your daily routines, but the only thing that you need to do is just taking one pill before your meal.
+If you search for ways to get rid of constipation, you’ll find all sorts of pills rejuvenating and restoring your gastrointestinal system.
+I really like those advertising promoters in doctor’s robes that say, you keep living your lovely lifestyle, eat what you used to eat.
+There is no need to push yourself to change your daily routines, but the only thing you need to do is take one pill before your meal.
 It will take you only 10 sec a day, and all your gut issues, including constipation, will disappear.
-I believe it would be so easy if we lived in a wonderland, but in real life, you just pay for your temporary relief and keep living with your problem.
+It would be so easy if we lived in a wonderland, but in real life, you pay for your temporary relief and keep living with your problem.
 No matter what they put inside of that pill, they cannot restore your bowel until you change your lifestyle or start doing adequate exercises to keep your colon in proper shape.

 In my personal experience, constipation, apparently, was a result of a sedentary lifestyle.
-I found the shiatsu acupressure, belly massage, and abdominal breathing very helpful.
-It helped me not only to get rid of constipation and any symptoms of discomfort in the belly area, but I regained confidence that I can eat almost everything I like without health consequences.
+I found the shiatsu acupressure, belly massage, and abdominal breathing helpful.
+It helped me not only to get rid of constipation and any symptoms of discomfort in the belly area, but I regained confidence that I could eat almost everything I liked without health consequences.

 In humans, the large intestine begins in the right iliac region of the pelvis, just at or below the waist, where it is joined to the end of the small intestine at the cecum, via the ileocecal valve.
 It then continues as the colon ascending the abdomen, across the width of the abdominal cavity as the transverse colon, and then descending to the rectum and its endpoint at the anal canal.
 Overall, in humans, the large intestine is about 1.5 meters (5 ft) long, which is about one-fifth of the whole length of the gastrointestinal tract.https://en.wikipedia.org/wiki/Large_intestine